System-Specific and Module Studies

 At the outset and throughout the 18-month study period, Mayo Brain Rehabilitation Clinic services will be integrated with the highly developed Minnesota Brain Injury Alliance Resource Facilitation program — a free two-year telephone support service offering assistance in navigating life after brain injury.

-This integrated intervention appears essential to address the complex, intertwined, and long-lasting medical and social problems faced by individuals with TBI.
-An existing collaboration with the Minnesota Department of Health and the expertise of analysts in Mayo Clinic's Center for the Science of Health Care Delivery will allow for a comparison of costs between groups.
-Other Mayo Clinic collaborators include the Center for Connected Care, Center for the Science of Health Care Delivery, and the Mayo Clinic Social Media Network.
+This integrated intervention appears essential to address the complex, intertwined and long-lasting medical and social problems faced by individuals with TBI.
+An existing collaboration with the Minnesota Department of Health and the expertise of analysts in Mayo Clinic Robert D. and Patricia E. Center for the Science of Health Care Delivery will allow for a comparison of costs between groups.
+Other Mayo Clinic collaborators include the Center for Connected Care and the Mayo Clinic Social Media Network.

-The trial will also continue collaboration with CareHubs Inc., a leading online community engagement platform for the health care industry.
+The trial will also continue collaboration with CareHubs, a leading online community engagement platform for the health care industry.
 Mayo Clinic's TBI Regional Advisory Council participated in this trial's design and will provide research oversight.

 The anticipated long-term results of this research are development of a sustainable model of care that uses technology to integrate medical rehabilitation with community expertise to improve TBI care and outcomes.
 Other expected outcomes include building TBI knowledge among primary care providers and families.

 Lack of access to specialized care is a common need identified by individuals hospitalized for TBI.
 Explosive advances in communication technology have brought telemedicine to the forefront of health care.